mickfuzz/dyne_docs/src/terminal/docs/42-command-quick-survey.md

 Disk Free.
 Show sizes of storage media, space used, and space available.
-Shows sizes in blocks (a size that varies from one filesystem to another) by default, so use the `-h` option to get sizes in
-\"human-readable\" form: K for thousands of bytes, M for millions of bytes, and G for billions of bytes.
+Shows sizes in blocks (a size that varies from one filesystem to another) by default, so use the `-h` option to get sizes in "human-readable" form: K for thousands of bytes, M for millions of bytes, and G for billions of bytes.

     $ df -h